Labelbox/labelbox-python/CONTRIBUTING.md

 ## General Guidelines

-Thank you for expressing your interest in contributing!
-To ensure that your contribution aligns with our guidelines, please carefully review the following before proceeding:
+Thank you for your interest in contributing!
+To ensure that your contribution aligns with our guidelines, review the following tips:

-* For feature requests, we recommend consulting with [Labelbox Support](https://docs.labelbox.com/docs/contacting-customer-support) support or creating a [Github Issue](https://github.com/Labelbox/labelbox-python/issues).
+* For feature requests, ask [Labelbox Support](https://docs.labelbox.com/docs/contacting-customer-support) or create a [Github Issue](https://github.com/Labelbox/labelbox-python/issues).
-* We can only accept general solutions that address common issues rather than solutions designed for specific use cases.
-Example contributions encompass a wide range of activities, such as bug fixes and updates to dependencies.
+* We accept general solutions that address common issues rather than specific use cases.
+Example contributions include a wide range of activities, such as bug fixes and updates to dependencies.
-* Ensure that any new libraries added are compliant with the Apache license that governs the repository.
+* Ensure that any new libraries comply with this repository's Apache license.
-* Ensure that you update any relevant docstrings and comments within the code you may add or change.
+* Update any relevant docstrings and comments in the code you add or change.
-* Ensure that any new Python components, such as classes, packages, or methods, that need to feature in the Labelbox documentation have entries in the file [index.rst](https://github.com/Labelbox/labelbox-python/blob/develop/docs/source/index.rst).
+* Ensure that new Python components, such as classes, packages, or methods, that need to feature in the Labelbox documentation have entries in the file [index.rst](https://github.com/Labelbox/labelbox-python/blob/develop/docs/source/index.rst).
+* Add entries in [index.rst](https://github.com/Labelbox/labelbox-python/blob/develop/docs/source/index.rst) for new Python components, such as classes, packages, or methods, that need to feature in the Labelbox documentation.

 ## Branches and Tags

-* All development happens in per-feature branches prefixed by contributor's initials.
+* Develop in per-feature branches prefixed by your initials.
 For example `fs/feature_name`.
 * Approved PRs are merged to the `develop` branch.

 ## Release Steps

-Your contributions will be released as soon as it is approved and merged into the `develop` branch.
-Please consult the [Labelbox](https://docs.labelbox.com/docs/contacting-customer-support) team for if you need a more specific timeframe of when your contributions may be released.
+Your contributions are released when approved and merged.
+Consult [Labelbox Support](https://docs.labelbox.com/docs/contacting-customer-support) for a timeframe.

 ## General Prerequisites

-[Rye](https://rye-up.com/) must be installed before contributing to the repository as it is the tool used to managed the repository.

-To understand why Rye was chosen, see [here](https://alpopkes.com/posts/python/packaging_tools/).
-TLDR: Environment, Package, Python, management along with Package publishing and Package building is unified under a single tool for consistency of development.
+Install [Rye](https://rye-up.com/) before contributing.
+Rye manages this repository.
+[See details on why we use Rye](https://alpopkes.com/posts/python/packaging_tools/).
+TLDR: We use Rye for Environment, Package, Python, management, and Package publishing, and building is unified under a single tool for consistency of development.
+Alternatively, use one of our [Docker containers](https://github.com/Labelbox/labelbox-python/pkgs/container/labelbox-python) with `Rye` set up.

-If you want to not deal with setting up `Rye`, feel free to use one of [Docker containers](https://github.com/Labelbox/labelbox-python/pkgs/container/labelbox-python) Labelbox has built which contains the entire with `Rye` setup.

-**You can use Poetry to manage the virtual environment.** There's nothing blocking you from using Poetry to manage the virtual environment as the standard `pyproject.toml` format is used, but you'll have to deal with managing Python yourself + be asked not to check in any `poetry.lock` files.
-Also, you'll have to run equivalent poetry commands that may not be listed in the documentation to perform the same general operations (testing, building, etc.).
+**You can use Poetry to manage the virtual environment** but must manage Python yourself and must run equivalent poetry commands not listed in the documentation to perform the same general operations (testing, building, etc.).
+The standard `pyproject.toml` format is used.
+Don't check in `poetry.lock` files.

 ## Setup and Building

-These are general steps that all modules in `libs/` adhere to given the prerequisite of the installation of `Rye` that are needed to setup a module for development and build it.
+Because `Rye` is used, all modules in `libs/` must adhere to these steps:

 * `rye sync` in the module folder you want to work on (EG `rye sync --all-features` to work on `labelbox`).
 * `rye build` to create a distribution in `dist/` which you can install into a Python environment (EG `pip install dist/labelbox-build.tar.gz`).

-It is generally **not** recommended to do `pip install -e .` with any Labelbox module to avoid virtual environment pollution.
-If you want to modify any module while making it compatible with your existing `pip` based projects, build a distribution and install it in your `pip` environment.
+To avoid virtual environment pollution, **don't** `pip install -e .` with any Labelbox module.
+To modify any module and make it compatible with your existing `pip` based projects, build a distribution and install it in your `pip` environment.

 ## Testing

-Each module within the repository will generally expected to implement three commands for testing: unit testing, integration testing, and linting/formatting.
-See the details in each module's `README.md` for more information.
+Each module is expected to implement three commands for testing: unit testing, integration testing, and linting/formatting.
+See the details in each module's `README.md` for details.

 ```bash
 rye run unit